Meeting Your Heroes

 Fourteen stops later, I arrived at 145th and Broadway.
 I walked east, crossed over Amsterdam Avenue, hooked a right onto Convent Street, and there she was—my hero.

 You can throw all that “don’t meet your heroes” bullshit out the window.
 This home is EXACTLY what it looks like in Wes Anderson’s magnum opus.
-Even though you know Margot, Richie, and Chas don’t live there, you can’t help but hope to see Pagoda step outside in his pink trousers.
+Even though you’re well aware that Margot, Richie, and Chas don’t live there, you can’t help but hope to see Pagoda step outside in his pink trousers.
 I even looked up to see if Mordecai was flying around.

-I stood there for a half-hour, checking out every architectural detail.
-Even if you’re not a fan of the film, it’s an opulent home that captures your attention.
+I stood there for a half-hour, admiring the architectural details and remembering every scene shot outside.
+If you’re not a fan of the film, it’s still an opulent home that’ll capture your attention.
 But if you are a fan, your imagination runs wild.
-It must have been a thrill to live in the neighborhood when the film was being made.
+It must have been a thrill to live in the neighborhood when Wes & Co. were in town.

 Previous